jaimandal10/artpark_robotics_challenge/README.md

 # Artpark Robotics Challenge

 ## 1. Trash picking
+The camera on the arm is used to detect the trash as soon as it enters the washroom.
+Then, the robot moves to the detected trash items.
+Once it gets to a trash item, it detects it again to increase precision and accuracy.
+It then gets posoition of the trash item (the camera is a depth camera).

 ![Alt Text](https://github.com/jaimandal10/artpark_robotics_challenge/blob/main/media/trash_picking.gif)

 ## 2. Cleaning markings
+The robot is equipped with a mop below its base, which can be lifted and lowered, and is used to clean the markings on the floor.

 ![Alt Text](https://github.com/jaimandal10/artpark_robotics_challenge/blob/main/media/marking_cleaning.gif)

 ## 3. Counter Spray
+The gripper of the robot is equipped with a nozzle, which is used to spray sanitization liquid on the counter.

 ![Alt Text](https://github.com/jaimandal10/artpark_robotics_challenge/blob/main/media/spray.gif)

 ## 4. Counter Wipe
+The arm grips the sponge cleaner and wipes the sanitization liquid on the counter.

 ![Alt Text](https://github.com/jaimandal10/artpark_robotics_challenge/blob/main/media/wipe.gif)